Understanding Carbon Credits

 Climate Action Reserve

 The Climate Action Reserve was launched in 2008.
-It is a USA based voluntary offsets program whose projects are implemented within North America.
+It is a USA based independent program whose projects are implemented within North America.

 The Climate Action Reserve (CAR) establishes standards for quantifying and verifying GHG emissions reduction projects, provides oversight to independent third-party verification bodies, and issues and tracks carbon credits, called Climate Reserve Tonnes (CRTs).

-The Reserve guides the development of project protocols in accordance with the principles in its Climate Action Reserve Program Manual.
-CAR typically adopts performance-based project protocols using industry benchmarks and other defined eligibility criteria that a project must meet to show climate impact and be eligible for CRT generation.
-The process for protocol development includes a CAR staff-managed expert and stakeholder working group process, public comment, and finally the board approval process.
+The Reserve guides the development of project methodologies (note that the reserve uses the term “protocol” instead of methodology) in accordance with the principles in its Climate Action Reserve Program Manual.
+CAR typically adopts performance-based project methodologies using industry benchmarks and other defined eligibility criteria that a project must meet to show climate impact and be eligible for CRT generation.
+The process for methodology development includes a CAR staff-managed expert and stakeholder working group process, public comment, and finally the board approval process.

 The California Climate Action Registry (California Registry) is the predecessor organization and legacy program of the Climate Action Reserve.
-It is a voluntary GHG registry for companies and other organizations established by the California State Legislature in 2001 to encourage and promote early actions to measure, manage, and reduce GHG emissions.
+It was a voluntary GHG registry for companies and other organizations established by the California State Legislature in 2001 to encourage and promote early actions to measure, manage, and reduce GHG emissions.
 To support this goal, the California Registry developed a general reporting protocol, general verification protocol, and a number of sector-specific reporting protocols to enable its members to voluntarily calculate and report entity-wide GHG emissions.
-The California Registry also produced a series of standardized, performance-based, project-specific protocols and accompanying verification protocols to quantify the emission reductions from GHG mitigation projects.
-For example, the first set of project protocols for quantifying and verifying forestry projects was launched in 2005 and these protocols were subsequently adopted by the California Air Resources Board in 2007, which recognized the resulting emission reductions as early voluntary actions under the California Global Warming Solutions Act of 2006 (AB-32).
-This act established a program of regulatory and market mechanisms to achieve real, quantifiable, and cost-effective reductions in GHGs.
+The California Registry also produced a series of standardized, performance-based, project-specific methodologies and accompanying verification methodologies to quantify the avoided emissions or enhanced removals from GHG mitigation projects.
+For example, the first set of project methodologies for quantifying and verifying forestry projects was launched in 2005 and these methodologies were subsequently adopted by the California Air Resources Board in 2007, which recognized the resulting avoided emissions and enhanced removals as early voluntary actions under the California Global Warming Solutions Act of 2006 (AB-32).
+This act established a program of regulatory and compliance market mechanisms to achieve real, quantifiable, and cost-effective avoided emissions or enhanced removals.

-In 2007, CCAR worked with other regional non-governmental organizations to build and launch the Climate Registry, a voluntary corporate GHG emissions registry for the North American region covering states in the USA, Native Sovereign Nations, Canada, and Mexico.
+In 2007, CCAR worked with other regional non-governmental organizations to build and launch The Climate Registry, an independent corporate GHG emissions registry for the North American region covering states in the USA, Native Sovereign Nations, Canada, and Mexico.
 The last year for which the California Registry accepted emissions reports was 2009 and, thereafter, members transitioned to The Climate Registry.

 Standard Authority and Administrative Bodies